KCMX (AM)

 KCMX (880 kHz) was an AM radio station broadcasting a news/talk format.
 Licensed to Phoenix, Oregon, United States, the station served the Medford-Ashland area.
 The station was last owned by Stephens Media Group, through licensee SMG-Medford, LLC.

 History

 The station was issued an initial construction permit on October 12, 1960, as KMFR, for 1,000 watts daytime-only on 860 kHz.
-On October 2, 1961, the call letters were changed to KSHA, which was followed by additional call letter changes to KISD on July 21, 1980, back to KMFR on May 3, 1984, and to KTMT in 1992.
+On October 2, 1961, the call sign was changed to KSHA, which was followed by additional call sign changes to KISD on July 21, 1980, back to KMFR on May 3, 1984, and to KTMT in 1992.
 In 1984 the station moved to 880 kHz.

 Expanded band assignment

 On March 17, 1997, the Federal Communications Commission (FCC) announced that 88 stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with KTMT authorized to move from 880 to 1650 kHz.
 However, the station never procured the Construction Permit needed to implement the authorization, so the expanded band station was never built.